-Are services available in any language other than English?
+Are services available in any languages other than English?

 How long is each appointment?

-Counseling appointments are generally 45 minutes long.
-The total time period required for the initial consultation or intake appointment is approximately 90 minutes, so be sure to keep this in mind when scheduling your appointment.
+Counseling appointments are generally 45 minutes.
+The total time required for the initial consultation or intake appointment is approximately 90 minutes, so be sure to keep this in mind when scheduling your appointment.

 Do you provide after-hours emergency mental health services?

 Yes.
-If a problem arises after business hours or on the weekends, call our 24-Hour Telephone Counseling line at 512-471-2255.
-A counselor is available to talk with you about your concerns 24 hours a day, 365 days a year.
+If a problem arises after business hours, call the 24/7 CMHC Crisis Line at 512-471-2255.
+Counselors are available to speak with you about your concerns 24 hours a day, 365 days a year.

 In the case of a life-threatening emergency, please call 911 immediately.